 - Adele wants Product A1 for her son Andy, and she wants Andy's account associated with hers.
 Create Account is called with Andy's personal information, and Adele's primary account number is provided to associate the two accounts.

 This is the end result of the above steps:

 Do not confuse primary and secondary accounts with primary and secondary products.
 At the time program managers set up a product they have the option of creating a secondary product with a separate product ID.
 The secondary product usually has lesser features compared to the primary product—such as a lower spending velocity—and is intended for minors to use.

 If your program settings permit it, non-adult (under 18) customers can obtain secondary products.
 Use your product parameters to specify the youngest age for eligible customers.
 Where a minimum age is specified, the

 dateOfBirth parameter is required to ensure that the minor is eligible for the product.

 In the Galileo system you will encounter several types of account identifiers:

 The payment reference number is a unique, 12-digit Galileo-generated account identifier.
 Galileo recommends that you use this number to identify accounts, instead of card numbers or customer IDs, because a customer's SSN or a card's PAN can change but a PRN never does.
 A permanent identifier prevents maintenance headaches when the other identifiers change.

 The primary account number is the number that is displayed on a card.
-See Card Identifiers in the About Cards guide.
+See Card elements in the Setting Up a Card Program guide.

 Also called the "balance ID," the Galileo account number is an identifier that points to the bank account that the product transacts on.